-Before taking the speechwriting position in University of Minnesota President Eric Kaler’s office on July 1, 2011, Weiner was an award-winning reporter and writer based in St. Paul, Minnesota.
+Before taking his position at the Minneapolis Fed and his speechwriting role in University of Minnesota President Eric Kaler’s office, Weiner was an award-winning reporter and writer based in St. Paul, Minnesota.
 He specialized in sports business, off-the-field sports issues, and Minnesota politics.
 Weiner covered every Winter and Summer Olympics between 1984 and 2010.

 Weiner is the co-author of the forthcoming book, "Professor Berman: The Life, Wit and Wisdom of Minnesota's Greatest Public Historian," which is the memoir of the late University of Minnesota scholar Hy Berman.